Grand Duchess Maria Teresa and Princess Margaretha Open Dyslexia Forum in Paris

 The main goal of the UNESCO dyslexia forum is make people aware that every person has a right to education and that the values that are discussed must be put into practice.
 Only in this way dyslexic people can be integrated into society.

 Courtesy: TRF member thedittybopper, in this post.Filed under Liechtenstein Royals, Luxembourg Royals

-Tagged France, Grand Duchess Maria Teresa, Health, Patronage, Princess Margaretha of Liechtenstein, UNESCO.
+Tagged France, Grand Duchess Maria Teresa of Luxembourg, Health, Patronage, Princess Margaretha of Liechtenstein, UNESCO.